 Metalworking has come to be a second career of sorts.
 After making a bracelet from some brass wire and screws and nuts—“beautiful stuff” during an early childhood workshop—I was inspired to take a beginner metalsmith class at the Maine College of Art.
 Once this eight-week basic course was finished, I felt I needed more experience with a torch.
 With one more informal class, I felt confident enough to buy my own torch, set up a small shop, and have been learning through play, practice, reading and watching youtubes.
 And trial and error.
 Lots of it, although I work to turn my errors into new pieces whenever I can.

-I very much enjoy the conversations that evolve in helping others move the beginnings of an idea into a solid design that can then be made.
+I very much enjoy the conversations that evolve in helping others move the beginnings of an idea into a solid design that can then be made into a piece of personalized jewelry or other artifact.
 This is a rewarding process that continues to inspire me and to push my own skill—both in designing and in fabricating.

 In addition to using sheet and wire for custom work, I use my scrap metals to create new items.
 Often scraps sit at my table or soldering bench for weeks.
 I move them and play with positioning until they let me know just what they want to be.
 Sometimes I choose to fuse scraps together.
 The resulting little sculptures that morph from this process create all sorts of surprise endings.

-I keep a small inventory that can be found on etsy or that I sell at craft fairs mostly within Maine.
+I keep a small inventory that can be found in the Store section of this site.
+I sell at craft fairs mostly within Maine.
 Occasionally I create copies, although this is rare.
 Much of my work is collaborative using client’s input.
 I also create my own pieces that tend to be rustic and textured—more organic.
+The shifting stock consists of unique earrings, bracelets and cuffs, necklaces and pendants, and rings.

 The custom pieces I create often start from a client’s or from my own ideas.
 Sometimes I build directly from a client’s design, sometimes we work collaboratively, modifying a design over time.
 Then there are pieces that I create simply from my own inclinations.